Connecting PostgreSQL and Snowflake for DSR Discovery: Edge-Case Debugging and Deterministic Pipeline Orchestration

 self.failure_count = 0

 Fallback routing activates when primary extraction fails repeatedly.
 Instead of dropping the request, the pipeline routes the payload to a dead-letter queue (DLQ) with enriched error metadata, triggers an alert to the compliance dashboard, and schedules a deterministic retry window aligned with database maintenance cycles.
-This guarantees auditability and prevents SLA breaches due to transient infrastructure faults.

 5. Incident Resolution and Compliance Gating